Strong uniqueness for SDEs in Hilbert spaces with nonregular drift: Regularity theory for the corresponding Kolmogorov operator

 \end{proposition}

-Since $(\mathcal L, D(\mathcal L))$ is an $m$--dissipative operator on $L^2(H,\nu)$ by Proposition \ref{p16}, every $\lambda>0$ is in its resolvent set, hence $(\lambda-\mathcal L)^{-1}$ exists as a bounded operator on $L^2(H,\nu)$.
+Since $(\mathcal L, D(\mathcal L))$ is an $m$-dissipative operator on $L^2(H,\nu)$ by Proposition~\ref{p16}, every $\lambda>0$ is in its resolvent set, hence $(\lambda-\mathcal L)^{-1}$ exists as a bounded operator on $L^2(H,\nu)$.
 The following is one of the main results in \cite{DR02}. \begin{theorem} Let $\lambda>0$ and $f\in B_b(H)$.
 Then there exists a $\nu$-version of $(\lambda-\mathcal L)^{-1}f$ denoted by $R_\lambda f$, which is Lipschitz on $H$, more precisely

-\end{theorem} \begin{proof} We first notice that $H_0$, defined in \cite{DR02} to be the topological support of $\nu$, in our case is equal to $H$, since $\nu$ has the same zero sets as the (non degenerate) Gaussian measure $\gamma$ on $H$.
-Hence the assertion follows from the last sentence of \cite[Proposition 5.2]{DR02}. \end{proof} \begin{remark} \em In fact, each $R_\lambda$ is a kernel of total mass $\lambda^{-1}$, absolutely continuous with respect to $\nu$ and $(R_\lambda)_{\lambda>0}$ forms a resolvent of kernels on $(H,\mathcal B(H))$.
-We refer to \cite[Section 5]{DR02} for details.
+\end{theorem} \begin{pf} We first notice that $H_0$, defined in \cite{DR02} to be the topological support of~$\nu$, in our case is equal to $H$, since $\nu$ has the same zero sets as the (nondegenerate) Gaussian measure $\gamma $ on $H$.
+Hence, the assertion follows from the last sentence of~\cite{DR02}, Proposition~5.2. \end{pf} \begin{remark} In fact, each $R_\lambda$ is a kernel of total mass $\lambda^{-1}$, absolutely continuous with respect to $\nu$ and $(R_\lambda)_{\lambda>0}$ forms a resolvent of kernels on $(H,\mathcal B(H))$.
+We refer to \cite{DR02}, Section~5, for details. \end{remark}